camel-ai/crab/crab-benchmark-v0/docs/environment_local_setup.md

 system image release "R".

 > Note that the benchmark on our side runs on a Google Pixel 8 Pro with system image release "R".
 However, cases are
 > noticed that Google API Level 30 may not work properly when trying to enable USB debugging mode.
-If such issue is
+If such issues are
 > encountered, you can try switch to releases of lower API levels (e.g. "Q").

 ![](./assets/android_1.png)